jmarranz/itsnat_server_examples/itsnat_spring/README.md

 * The example is the "core" example shown in Reference Manual in this case configured with Spring.

-* This web application has been developed with ItsNat, NetBeans, Java 1.6 (compiled to Java 1.5 binary format), Tomcat 6.0 and Spring 3.
+* This web application has been developed with ItsNat, NetBeans, Java 1.6, Tomcat 6.0 and Spring 3.

 * With very minor modifications this program could be ported to any other configuration supported by ItsNat framework.